kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 ### §27.801   Ditching.

-\(a\) If certification with ditching provisions is requested, the rotorcraft must meet the requirements of this section and §[[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.807   Emergency exits.|§27.807]](d), 27.1411 and 27.1415.
+\(a\) If certification with ditching provisions is requested, the rotorcraft must meet the requirements of this section and [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.807   Emergency exits.|§§27.807]](d), 27.1411 and 27.1415.

 \(b\) Each practicable design measure, compatible with the general characteristics of the rotorcraft, must be taken to minimize the probability that in an emergency landing on water, the behavior of the rotorcraft would cause immediate injury to the occupants or would make it impossible for them to escape.